anshive/LazySkip/README.md

 Are you tired of reaching for your mouse to click that pesky "Skip Ad" button on YouTube?
 Do you wish there was a way to make those ads disappear with zero effort?
 Well, you're in luck!
 Introducing **YtSkip**, the extension designed by lazy people, for lazy people.

-## What is YtSkip?
+## What is LazySkip?

-YtSkip is a browser extension that automatically clicks the "Skip Ad" button on YouTube videos, so you can enjoy your content uninterrupted.
+LazySkip is a browser extension that automatically clicks the "Skip Ad" button on YouTube videos, so you can enjoy your content uninterrupted.
 No more waiting, no more clicking, just pure, unadulterated laziness.

 ## Installation